amazedevil/Pixie/README.md

 }
 ```

-When it's ready, we run it:
+When it's ready, we can run it:

 ```csharp
 (new RTHSServer(new MyInitialOptions())).Start();